andrewferrier/dotfiles/stow/if-command/nvim/.config/nvim/README.md

 *   Play with treesitter to highlight inside alias strings in bash/zsh
 *   Allow for `setup_outline` using treesitter
 *   Open a bug on NeoVim that 'confirm' when switching away from a dirty scratch buffer doesn't offer anything useful (see <https://github.com/ibhagwan/fzf-lua/issues/597#issuecomment-1373557215>)
-*   Replace 'jobstart' with vim.system
+*   0.10: Replace 'jobstart' with vim.system
-*   Once 0.10 out, consider replacing gruvbox with retrobox
+*   0.10: Consider replacing gruvbox with retrobox

 ## Presentation Ideas